Isaias strengthens to Category 1 hurricane; North Carolina remains in forecast track

 HERE IS WHAT YOU NEED IN YOUR HURRICANE KIT

-What was once tropical storm Isaias has now strengthened to a Category 1 hurricane, according to the lastest update from the National Hurricane Center.
+What was once tropical storm Isaias has now strengthened to a Category 1 hurricane, according to the National Hurricane Center.

+“Its central pressure has decreased steadily in the past 24 hours,” FOX8 Meteorologist Emily Byrd said.
+“It is expected to maintain hurricane strength, briefly becoming a category 2 storm as it brushes past the Bahamas.”

-As of the Friday 5 a.m. advisory, the storm is about 15 miles south-southwest of Great Inagua Island moving northwest at 17 mph.
+As of the Friday 2 p.m. advisory, the storm is about 365 miles south-southwest of Great Abaco Island moving northwest at 16 mph.

 Related: Watch FOX8’s special presentation: Hurricane Ready 2020